Capital One Quicksilver review: Decent flat-rate rewards for excellent credit

 The Capital One Quicksilver Cash Rewards Credit Card is a no-annual-fee credit card with a mix of travel-related and everyday benefits to make it great for daily use.
 That is if you have the credit for it.
 This card requires at least good credit and reserves its best interest rates as well as its welcome bonus for applicants with credit scores of 750 or higher and clear histories.

 In this Capital One Quicksilver review, we’ll look at the features that set this uncomplicated rewards credit card apart from others like it and what we think you’ll appreciate about it.
 But we’ll also talk about how it falls short and why this may not be the best flat-rate rewards card out there.

 - Best for – People who want to earn cash rewards without activating offers, people who travel, people with excellent credit

-- Intro offer/sign-up bonus – Up to $200 cash bonus when you spend $500 on qualifying purchases within three months from account opening
+- Intro offer/sign-up bonus – Earn up to $200 cash bonus once you spend $500 on purchases within 3 months from account opening

 - Rewards – Earn unlimited 1.5% cash back on everything and unlimited 5% cash back on hotels and rental cars booked through Capital One Travel